Message from our Executive Chairman

 We take our responsibility to our stockholders very seriously.
 Our belief is that we maximize stockholder value by maintaining a long-term focus.
 Rather than thinking about ways in which we can create short-lived economic gains each quarter, we focus on serving our users and delivering the most relevant information as fast as we can.
 By providing the best user experience, we believe that we are building a company that will create more value, not just for our users, but ultimately also for our stockholders as well.
 In this note, I'd like to briefly mention several policies and steps we've taken to protect our stockholders' long-term interest, in accordance with corporate governance requirements.

-- We have adopted the Google Code of Conduct to provide guidelines for the ethical conduct of our directors, officers, and employees.
+- We have adopted the Alphabet Code of Conduct to provide guidelines for the ethical conduct of our directors, officers, and employees.

-- More than two-thirds of the directors on Google's board are independent as defined by the Sarbanes-Oxley Act of 2002, the rules and regulations of the Securities and Exchange Commission, and the Nasdaq Stock Market.
+- More than two-thirds of the directors on Alphabet's board are independent as defined by the Sarbanes-Oxley Act of 2002, the rules and regulations of the Securities and Exchange Commission, and the NASDAQ Stock Market.

 - We report our financial results in a clear and consistent manner, in accordance with Generally Accepted Accounting Principles (GAAP).

-- Google has provided its employees anonymous methods of reporting questionable accounting, internal accounting controls or auditing matters.
+- Alphabet has provided its employees anonymous methods of reporting questionable accounting, internal accounting controls or auditing matters.

 It is very important that our stockholders understand how we run this company and why.
-I would encourage you to read the Letters from our Founders to give you more insight into the principles on which Google was founded and that continue to define our core mission.
+I would encourage you to read "G is for Google" by Larry Page on the creation of Alphabet and the Letters from our Founders to give you more insight into the principles on which Alphabet and Google were founded and that continue to define our core mission.
 We pledge to adhere to the highest standards of integrity, on behalf of our users, our stockholders, and the world.

 Dr. Eric Schmidt,